qizhenkang/myLeetCode/README.md

 Therefore, a note about [Search](./note/Note_001_Search.md) is written to summarize the key points of _DFS_/_Backtracking_/_BFS_.

+For more information, you could visit [myLeetBook](.//note/myLeetBook.md), which contains more details about my thinking.

 ### Cumulative Curve

 I read the modification time of each solution file by _Python_ and analyzed the Cumulative Curve.